MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 ```

 As previously shown in the help, piping a string to `Stop-Service` binds it **by value** to the
 **Name** parameter of `Stop-Service`.
-Test this by piping w32time to `Stop-Service`.
+Test this by piping `w32time` to `Stop-Service`.

 ```powershell
 'w32time' | Stop-Service
 ```

-Notice that in the previous example, I used single quotes around the string "w32time".
+Notice that in the previous example, I used single quotes around the string `w32time`.
 In
 PowerShell, you should always use single quotes instead of double quotes unless the contents of the
-quoted string contain a variable that needs to be expanded to its actual value.
+quoted string contains a variable that needs to be expanded to its actual value.
 By using single
 quotes, PowerShell doesn't have to parse the contents contained within the quotes so your code runs
 a little faster.